2020 VGT PLAYER HARD CARD

 Membership and Tournament Registration

-The Vancouver Golf Tour has been designed for both male and female Professionals and Amateurs with Golf Canada handicap factors 0-18.
+The Vancouver Golf Tour has been designed for both male and female Professionals and Amateurs with Golf Canada handicap factor of 18.0 and less.
 Golfers can join VGT as Members or they can play VGT events as Non-members.
 VGT Members will get discounted rates on their entry fees and priority registration for a majority of our events.
-We will accept all Non-Member’s entries to our tournaments if we are not full at the time of an event’s registration deadline (5 days prior to event).
+We will accept all Non-Member’s entries to our tournaments if we are not full at the time of an event’s registration deadline (usually 4-7 days prior to event).

 The qualification to enter a majority of VGT tournaments is to either join membership and pay the member’s discounted tournament fee, or simply register with payment as a non-member in the Division you are associated with (Professional or Amateur).
 In the case of Invitational events, there will either be a qualification process or exemption list posted in the details section of that event.

 VGT Result Posting and Handicapping for Amateur Flights.

 This notice is to advise all VGT Amateur players of the launch of the World Handicap System effective January 1, 2020.